irebernardidev/VeggieNosh-MP3/README.md

 In the event a user does not supply an image URL for the recipe, a default placeholder image is utilized, maintaining a uniform appearance across the platform.
 A helpful tooltip guides users on uploading images to a free hosting service, like ImgBB, to facilitate image inclusion.

 Upon successful submission, the user is immediately taken to the detail page of their newly added recipe, confirming the addition.
-For added convenience, a 'Change My Mind' button is provided, offering a straightforward return to the home page without the need to navigate backward through the browser.
+For added convenience, a 'Change My Mind' button is provided, offering a straightforward return to the User Recipes Page without the need to navigate backward through the browser.

 ![The Add Recipe Page](veggienosh/static/images/readme/add_recipe.png)